phlex-ruby/phlex/README.md

 <a href="https://www.phlex.fun/"><img alt="Phlex logo" src="https://www.phlex.fun/assets/logo.png" width="180" /></a>

 Phlex lets you compose web views in pure Ruby — kind of like JSX, but not really anything like JSX.
-It’s super-fast, thread-safe and supports TruffleRuby v22.2+, JRuby v9.2+ and MRI v2.7+.
+It’s super-fast, thread-safe and supports TruffleRuby v23.1+ and CRuby 3.2+.
 Phlex currently supports [HTML](https://rubydoc.info/gems/phlex/Phlex/HTML) and [SVG](https://rubydoc.info/gems/phlex/Phlex/SVG) views, and we’re exploring JSON and XML.

 Docs and more at [Phlex.fun](https://www.phlex.fun/)